Akane625/Personal-Projects/README.md

 # 🧭 Overview

-This is a repository for learning resources I userd for any programming language I will be learning myself.
+This is a repository for learning resources I used for any programming language I will be learning myself.

 ---